udg-lai/sat-it/README.md

 Furthermore, we will also demonstrate that even with the enhancements of 2WL in CDCL, certain structures like the **Pigeonhole Principle** became difficult to solve.
 The hardness of solving such problems is inherent in the proof system under which SAT-solvers are based (resolution).
 Such problems are difficult because counting for SAT is one of its limitations.

 We consider that ***what-if*** scenarios are one of the strengths of SAT-IT.
 A *what-if* scenario allows the application users to interact with the solving procedure by enabling manual assignments instead of the default assignment that would be done by the implemented heuristic.
 The assignment of one literal instead of another can lead to a totally different search space.
-For example, by using plain CDCL and the formula $F$, if the first literal decided is $\overline{3}$—instead of the literal $1$ given by the automatic assignment heuristic—as shown in Figure (e), a different search space would have been traversed to show the unsatisfiability of the formula.
+For example, by using plain CDCL and the formula $F$, if the first literal decided is $\overline{3}$---instead of the literal $1$ given by the automatic assignment heuristic---as shown in Figure (e), a different search space would have been traversed to show the unsatisfiability of the formula.

 Alongside the functionalities and the flow management of SAT-IT already presented, the tool presents other utilities that may be worth mentioning in the presentation, such as:
 *   Literal level breakpoints
 *   Statistics preview
-*   Implication graph view (for understanding conflicts in CDCL)

 As SAT-IT is in continuous development, other interesting features will appear in next releases.